Zhuang Jiajie

-Zhuang Jiajie (庄佳杰 (Zhuāng Jiājié); born 5 September 1993) is a Chinese footballer who plays as a left-footed attacking midfielder or forward for Tai'an Tiankuang.
+Zhuang Jiajie (庄佳杰 (Zhuāng Jiājié); born 5 September 1993) is a Chinese footballer who plays as a left-footed attacking midfielder or forward.

 Club career

 Zhuang joined Hangzhou Greentown youth team system from Shenzhen Yantian Sports School in 2006.
 In 2011, he was loan to China League Two side Wenzhou Provenza for one year and scored his first league goal in a 3–1 away defeat against Hubei CTGU Kangtian on 25 June.
 He was sent to Major League Soccer club FC Dallas one year for further training on 17 August 2011.
 Zhuang returned to Hangzhou Greentown and joined the club's reserved team in July 2012.
 He was promoted to first team squad by Takeshi Okada in 2013 and could not make any appearance in the 2013 season.
 On 18 May 2014, he made his Chinese Super League debut in a 4–1 home defeat against Guangzhou Evergrande.
 Zhuang was demoted to the Greentown reserved team in the 2017 season.

 On 9 March 2018, Zhuang transferred to China League Two side Hunan Billows.
 He scored 12 goals in 27 appearances for the club in the 2018 season.

 Zhuang signed a contract with China League One side Qingdao Huanghai in February 2019.